-The Duke Collection never sells for prices below retail, but someone's misfortune is your gain and we are now introducing the Duke's collection to our customers at deeply discounted prices well below retail, so get these while you can!
+The Duke Collection never sells for prices below retail, but someone's misfortune is your gain and we are offering Duke's vest to our customers at a deep discount well below retail, so get these while you can!
 Full retail $185.00, now $75.00 off!!!

 Duke Kahanamoku, legendary surfing champion, received his own sportswear label in the 1950's, which helped launch Hawaiian shirts and surfing attire into the mainstream and today stands out as one of the most iconic and collectible shirt labels to own.
 Recently, the legendary Hawaiian shirt manufacturer, Sun Surf, has resurrected "Duke's" name and original 1950's graphic designs under license for their special collection of surf/resort attire - "The Duke Kahanamoku Collection."